MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 #### Retry setting limits

 To change the default settings, use the retry policy parameter.
-Limits for the retry settings are defined below.
+Here are the limits for the retry settings.
 | Name | Limit |
 | ---- | ----- |
 | Retry attempts | 90 |